American Turf Monthly

 click here.

-The Track Equalization Chart — published annually by AMERICAN TURF MONTHLY — is used to adjust actual running times of races on dirt and all-weather surfaces when comparing final times run at tracks other than the one the bettor may be handicapping.
-Each point on the chart represents 1/5 of a second.
-Accordingly, Belmont, with its 102 sprint rating, is judged to be 3/5 of a second faster than Saratoga, with its 99 rating.
-Therefore, a horse that ran six furlongs in 1:113 at Saratoga compares favorably with a horse that ran the same distance in 1:11 at Belmont.
-When your out-of-town horse ships in from a track with a lower track equalization (not class) rating than the track you’re handicapping, subtract the shipper’s rating from that of the home track, then subtract that number of fifths of a second from the shipper’s final time.
-If the shipper’s track rating is greater than the home track, subtract the home track’s rating from the shipper’s track rating and add that difference in appropriate fifths to the shipper’s time.
+The Track Equalization Chart — published annually by AMERICAN TURF MAGAZINE — is used to adjust actual running times of dirt races when comparing final times run at tracks other than the one the bettor may be handicapping.
+Each point on the chart represents one fifth of a second.
+Accordingly, Hawthorne, with its 99 sprint rating, is judged to be two fifths faster than Arlington, with its 97 rating.
+Therefore, a horse that ran six furlongs in 1:12 at Arlington compares favorably with a horse that ran the same distance in 1:11:3 at Hawthorne.
+When your out-of-town horse ships in from a track with a lower track equalization (not class) rating than the track you're handicapping, subtract the shipper's rating from that of the home track, then subtract that number of fifths of a second from the shipper's final time.
+If the shipper's track rating is greater than the home track, subtract the home track's rating from the shipper's track rating and add that difference in appropriate fifths to the shipper's time.

 Redeeming a gift certificate or promotional certificate?
 We'll ask for your claim code when it's time to pay.